LDS Visitors Center, Independence, Missouri: Pageants

 During the last few decades of the 20th century, the church produced an outdoor summertime pageant adjacent to the visitors center.
 The pageant first premiered in June 1975 and was titled Missouri, Mormons and Miracles.
 The performance featured 300 persons and was produced by the church's Independence and Kansas City stakes.
-The story sought to provide answers as to where we came from, why we are here, and where we go after death, using Mormon theology.
+The story sought to provide answers as to where we came from, why we are here, and where we go after death, using Latter-day Saint theology.
 Each year the script evolved and the performance was renamed Families Are Forever in 1979, then Families Can Be Forever in 1982.

 In June 1985, a new pageant premiered called Independence, 1833, which was renamed A Frontier Story, 1833 two years later.
-This pageant's main storyline included two 19th century women—one a Latter-day Saint settler recently arrived in Missouri and the other a non-Mormon Missourian—who became friends in spite of their differences and during a turbulent period in the city's history.
+This pageant's main storyline included two 19th-century women—one a Latter-day Saint settler recently arrived in Missouri and the other a non-Mormon Missourian—who became friends in spite of their differences and during a turbulent period in the city's history.
 In 1997, the church announced the pageant would be cancelled that year and new presentation would follow in the future.
 However, no new pageant was ever performed.